Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

 But at least some of your articles should feel fresh even to visitors that have already read countless articles on other blogs in your niche.

-If you think about your own experiences and your own strengths you should be able to come up with some unique articles that are more than just rehashing what every other blog has already published.
+If you think about your own experiences and your strengths, you should be able to come up with some unique articles that are more than just rehashing what every other blog has already published.

 And like I mentioned earlier, you don’t need to be extremely experienced to do this.